 Viennese designers and concept stores (7th district)

-Neubau is the district of Viennese own-labels: Park (concept store, Burggasse), Mühlbauer (hats, heritage), Wiener Werkstätte-style brands on Kirchengasse, Anukoo (fair fashion), Lokal (Viennese fashion collective).
-For “young Vienna” this is the place.
+Neubau is the district of Viennese own-labels: Park (concept store, Burggasse), Mühlbauer (hats, heritage), Wiener Werkstätte-inspired brands on Kirchengasse, Anukoo (fair fashion), Lokal (Viennese fashion collective).
+For “young Vienna”, this is the place.
+The best route: from the U3 station Neubaugasse through Kirchengasse to Burggasse, then let the side streets pull you along.
+Cafés and small galleries sit between the shops - the quarter works as a half day with breaks.

 Vintage and flea market

 Vintage shops in the 6th and 7th districts: Burggasse, Westbahnstraße, Kirchengasse.
-Best density in Vienna.
+The best density in Vienna, from curated designer second-hand to pay-by-the-kilo.

 Markets (other)

 Naschmarkt is a food market with restaurants, tourist-leaning.
-Karmelitermarkt (2nd district) is more multicultural, less touristy.
-Brunnenmarkt (16th district) is Vienna’s longest street market, Turkish and Austrian.
+Karmelitermarkt in Leopoldstadt is more multicultural and less touristy - on Saturdays with a farmers’ market and a dense brunch scene around it.
+Brunnenmarkt (16th district) is Vienna’s longest street market, Turkish and Austrian, with prices that are still real market prices.

 What to take home from Vienna

-• Manner wafers (supermarket or Manner shop on Stephansplatz).
+- Manner wafers (supermarket or the Manner shop on Stephansplatz).

-• Original Viennese folk dress at Tostmann’s Schottengasse store.
+- Original Viennese traditional dress at Tostmann’s Schottengasse store.

-• Wine direct from a Heuriger producer: more honest and cheaper than in supermarkets.
+- Wine straight from a Heuriger winery: more honest and cheaper than the supermarket - our Heuriger guide tells you where.

-Skip the souvenir stands around Stephansplatz: mass-market Chinese stuff with Mozart printed on it.
-The KHM or MQ museum shops curate better.
+Skip the souvenir stands around Stephansplatz: mass-produced imports with Mozart printed on them.
+The KHM and MQ museum shops curate far better.